 In the Venetian Quarter, where once stood the famous Sands (as in the sublime Sinatra At The Sands), you can combine passion and pastiche when you take a romantic ride on a gondola, without having to endure the stale sewer smells and rain that vivacious Venice often conjures up.
 New York, New York offers towering views of Manhattan and the Statue Of Liberty without the Big Apple’s crippling pollution, attitude or ubiquitous gridlock.
 And who needs to deal with tout le monde crowding under the Eiffel Tower when Vegas can boast its own version in a complex of pools, restaurants and lap of luxury rooms?

-Then there’s the elegant fountain displays outside the Bellagio that can douse even the finest of firework shows.
+Then there’s the elegant eruption of the fountain displays outside the Bellagio that can douse even the finest of firework shows.
 Not to mention the the outrageously camp exploding Volcano in front of The Mirage – the hills are alive with the sound of that cheddar barrel being scraped.

 Hotels on ‘The Strip’ make downtown Vegas more or less redundant, dominating the city and pulling in the tourist lifeblood that drinks, gambles and indulges in glitzy, risqué shows all night long.
 The hotels are pristine clean, offer extreme luxury (cavernous suites are the order of the day – no such thing as a modest room), serve up veritable oceans of food in incredible buffets, and are situated in faintly ridiculous if eye-catching OTT structures.
 They’re ever-running taps of joy in the middle of a harsh, desolate, desert environment.

-But the champion of Vegas ‘digs’ has to be the legendary Caesar’s Palace, once Frank Sinatra‘s go-to and now improved by a massive shopping centre called The Forum, with iconic, eccentric statues aplenty.
+But the champion of Vegas ‘digs’ has to be the legendary Caesar’s Palace, once Frank Sinatra‘s go-to and now improved by a massive shopping centre called The Forum, with eccentric, pseudo iconic statues aplenty.
 At the Forum’s far end, there’s a neat restaurant called The Cheesecake Factory, but the first time I clapped eyes on it, part of the blazing red neon sign was blocked by a colossal statue of Atlantis, causing it to the read ‘The Cheese Factory.’
 How apt.